open-telemetry/opentelemetry-specification/semantic_conventions/syntax.md

 - `id`, string that uniquely identifies the attribute.
 - `type`, either a string literal denoting the type or an enum definition (See later).
-   The accepted strings literals are:
+   The accepted string literals are:

   * "string": String attributes.
   * "int": Integer attributes.
   * "double": Double attributes.